jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.9.96 (2023/11/13) =
+* Add: GPT-4 model without Vision (since its RPM is much higher).
+* Add: simpleJsonQuery function, to retrieve a JSON from the AI.
+* Add: New Transcription tab with Image to Text, Audio to Text, Prompt to JSON.
+* Add: Useful information are dynamically added under Max Tokens fields.
+Let's try to make the issues around Max Tokens easier to understand and handle!
+* Add: Support for errors from OpenAI while using streaming.
+* Fix: MaxTokens in the forms was not working properly.
+* Fix: Android Speech Recognition was not working properly.
+* Fix: Issue with inputs and textareas when they were used as Output in the Forms.

 = 1.9.95 (2023/11/10) =
 * Add: New "Images" section in the Settings related to "Vision".